Guldana2007/point-inside-circle-nn/README.md

   <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open in Colab"/>
 </a>

 You can run this project directly in Google Colab using the button above.
-The notebook contains the full dataset generation, model definition, training process, and example predictions.

 ## **Point Inside Circle Neural Network**